 Since there's no fiber, you won't get that same bloated feeling you would have with smoothies.

-After a juice cleanse, most people will experience:
+After consistently drinking juice, most people will experience:

 - Clearer and softer skin, although your skin may initially break out from impurities leaving your body

 - Much better digestion.
 By giving your digestive system a break, you're giving your body a chance to deeply expel any toxins lingering around.

 - Much more energy, the kind that you feel after a really good night's sleep